barracudanetworks/waf-automation/WAF_provisioning_code_samples/terraform_examples/WAF_deploy_samples_NEW/AWS_BYOL_Deploy/README.md

 ### Usage

+From the directory in which the file exists:

-To download the AWS resource
+1. To download the AWS resource

 `terraform init`

-To create a plan for the provisioning
+2. To create a plan for the provisioning

 `terraform plan -out <plan name>`

-To apply the plan
+3. To apply the plan

 `terraform apply <plan name>`

-To destroy the deployment
+4. To destroy the deployment

 `terraform destroy`

 ### Additional info